Skip to main content

 OperationTaxable?Cost basis

-Bridge with token swapYes — CAPITAL_GAINNew acquisition at market value
+Bridge with token swapYes: DisposalNew acquisition at market value

-ChainTax auto-detects Hop, Arbitrum, Optimism, Base, and Polygon bridge transactions and classifies them correctly as non-taxable transfers.
-No phantom gains.
-No cost basis resets.
-Paste your wallet address and see the breakdown — free for up to 75 transactions.
+ChainTax recognises supported Hop, Arbitrum, Optimism, Base, and Polygon routes, applies basis carry where the decoded evidence supports it, and keeps mismatched activity visible for review.
+Paste your wallet address and see the breakdown, free for up to 200 transactions.

 This article is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules can change, and individual circumstances vary.
 Always consult a qualified tax adviser before filing your Self Assessment return.
-HMRC guidance referenced: CRYPTO10100, CRYPTO22100, CRYPTO22200, CRYPTO22400.
-DeFi consultation: "The taxation of decentralised finance (DeFi) involving the lending and staking of cryptoassets" — Summary of Responses (November 2025).
+HMRC guidance referenced: CRYPTO10100, CRYPTO22100, CRYPTO22110, CRYPTO22150.
+DeFi reform sources: HMRC’s November 2025 consultation response and the cryptoasset loans and liquidity pools policy paper and draft legislation published 13 July 2026.

 Related articles